johandry/blog/content/post/terranova-terraform-from-go.md

 The Terranova package is just an API that makes it easy to the Go developers to use the Terraform package made by Hashicorp but to use it is optional, you can use the Hashicorp's Terraform package directly just like Terranova does it.

 There is an advantage of using Terranova vs using Hashicorp's Terraform directly.
-The Hashicorp's Terraform code change as well as their API and they are not forced to keep the contract because it's their code and what they provide is Terraform, the binary, not the internal code.
-So, when Hashicorp changes the code and the API, all of you using the Terraform code will have to do it too.
-Having a package that works as as an API to the Hashicorp Terraform code would help you to keep your code stable because other's (and hopefully you too) will work on making the Terranova package using the latest changes of Terraform Go code.
+The Hashicorp's Terraform code change as well as their package contract and they are not forced to keep it because it's their code and what they produce and provide is Terraform binary, not the internal code.
+So, when Hashicorp changes the code and the contract, all of you using the Terraform code will have to do it as well.
+Having a package that works as as an interface to the Hashicorp Terraform code would help us to keep our code stable because others (and hopefully you too) will work on making the Terranova package using the latest changes of Terraform Go code.

 Saying this, I invite you to help us to improve Terranova.
 If you find a bug or want to have a new feature, please, create a Pull Request and we'll include it.